gdbroman/broman.blog/_posts/2020-01-07-the-case-against-college.md

 This is the most common argument against college, at least in the US, so there's no need to elaborate on the ever increasing student loan debt.

-## Argument #6 - It's mostly ineffective learning
+## Argument #6: It's Mostly Ineffective Learning

 Public schools in general, not just colleges, have a bandwidth issue.
 Their primary form of teaching is lectures.
 But lecture's are frankly not that effective.
+Definitely not for everybody.

 It can be helpful to understand how lectures came about.
 A long time ago, textbooks were incredibly rare and expensive (yes, even more expensive than nowadays).
 The best way for ordinary people to cheaply get access to the information in these rare books was thus to listen to someone read them out loud in a room full of people.
 Lectures, therefore, was developed because they were cheap - not because of their effectiveness.